 On January 11, 2023, the Company's six non-employee Board members were each granted 3,033 shares of unrestricted stock.
 The fair market value of the unrestricted shares for share-based compensation expense is equal to the closing price of the Company's common stock on the date of grant of \$9.89.
-There is no vesting requirement for the unrestricted stock grants and the Company recognized the full expense of \$0.2 million during the nine months ended May 31, 2023.
+There is no vesting requirement for the unrestricted stock grants.
 Additionally, on January 11, 2023, the Company's board awarded an executive officer 50,000 shares of restricted stock.
-The shares vested 20% at the grant date, and 20% of the shares will vest on each anniversary of the grant date over four years.
+Of which 10,000 shares fully vested in fiscal 2023 and the remaining 40,000 restricted stock unit awards were forfeited upon the executive officer's departure.
 The shares are eligible to vote and participate in any dividend or stock splits approved by the Company.